thneves/WSL-scraper/README.md

 - Rspec

 ### Get started
+- Create a folder to download the program
+- - Option 1: You can click in the green button **Code** above use the **Download ZIP** option to download the files

-- Clone this repository to your computer, or you download the zip file containing the repository files.
+- - Option 2: Clone this repository to your computer.
+Open the terminal in the folder you create and paste this **git@github.com:thneves/WSL-scraper.git**, now you have files you need.

 - Open the terminal in the respective folder.
-- Type 'gem install bundler' in the terminal.
+- Type **gem install bundler** in the terminal and wait installation.
-- Navigate to the folder where is the program is and type 'bundle install' to install the necessary gems to the program work.
+- Type **'bundle install'** to install the packages to the program work.
-- Type 'scraper' in the terminal to run the program.
+- Type **'cd /bin'** in the terminal to navigate to the file where you execute the program.
+- Type **ruby main.rb** to run the program
-- Follow the program instructions.
+- Follow the program instructions
 - Have Fun :surfer:

 ### Testing

-- To run the tests in the program type 'rspec' in the terminal inside the program folder
+- To run the tests in the program type **rspec** in the terminal inside the program folder

 ## Author